12 Activities for Girls

 • Clothing.
 Research dress customs online, and see if you can order an article of clothing for your daughter.

 Ideally, this exploration of one country would be followed up with similar studies about other countries.
-If your child isn’t interested, at least she has had a somewhat in-depth look at life in another country.
+If your child isn’t interested, at least she has had a somewhat in-depth look at life in another region.

 12. Camping

 • Coping Skills.
 It’s impossible to take every gadget or appliance along with you on a camping trip, so your daughter will have to learn to compensate.
+There aren’t many wall sockets in nature, so she’ll have to spend less time on her phone and more time enjoying the landscapes.

 • Survival Skills.
-Although it’s unlikely that anything will threaten your daughter’s well-being while on a camping trip, it’s a good opportunity to teach her some basic skills, such as way-finding, fire-building and coping with the weather.
+Although it’s unlikely that anything will threaten your daughter’s well-being while on a camping trip, it’s a good opportunity to teach her some basic skills, such as way-finding, fire-building, and coping with the weather.

 • Knowledge About Nature.
-Encountering animals in the wild, noticing rock formations, experiencing weather and observing vegetation can all add to your child’s knowledge about the natural world.
+Encountering animals in the wild, noticing rock formations, experiencing weather, and observing vegetation can all add to your child’s knowledge about the natural world.

 Camping is a good way to get children to disconnect for a while from their social network and their online activities.
-It also encourages physical activity and family bonding, even if you’re bonding over burned food!
+It also encourages physical activity and family bonding, even if you’re bonding over burned marshmallows!

 Why It’s Important to Do Things With Daughters